thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

 The registering function in the protocol needs to receive the appManager address of the application in order to verify that the caller has Rule administrator privileges.

-The function will return the protocol id of the rule.
+The registering function will return the protocol ID of the rule.

 ###### *see [TaggedRuleDataFacet](../../../src/economic/ruleStorage/TaggedRuleDataFacet.sol)*

-### Role Applicability

-- **Evaluation Exceptions**:
-    - This rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
-This doesn't necessarily mean that if an app administrator is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
-    - This rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

-- **Configuration and Enabling/disabling**:
-    - This rule can only be configured in the protocol by a **rule administrator**.
-    - This rule can only be set in the asset handler by a **rule administrator**.
-    - This rule can only be activated/deactivated in the asset handler by a **rule administrator**.
-    - This rule can only be updated in the asset handler by a **rule administrator**.

 ## Rule Processing

 The rule will be evaluated in the following way:

 1. The account being evaluated will pass to the protocol all the tags it has registered to its address in the application manager.
-2. The processor will receive these tags alongside the id of the minimum-balance-by-date rule set in the token handler.
+2. The processor will receive these tags along with the ID of the minimum-balance-by-date rule set in the token handler.
 3. The processor then will try to retrieve the sub-rule associated with each tag of the account.
-4. The processor will evaluate if such sub-rule's period is still active.
-If it is, the processor will then evaluate if the final balance of the account will be less than the minimum balance set in the sub-rule after the transaction is completed.
-If it will be in fact less than the minimum, then the transaction will revert.
+4. The processor will evaluate whether each sub-rule's hold period is still active (if the current time is within `hold period` from the `starting timestamp`).
+If it is, the processor will then evaluate if the final balance of the account would be less than the `hold amount` in the case of the transaction succeeding.
+If yes, then the transaction will revert.
-5. The step 4 is repeated for each tag of the account.
+5. Step 4 is repeated for each of the account's tags.

 ###### *see [IRuleStorage](../../../src/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkMinBalByDatePasses*

 ### Return Data